 Hi!
 I’m Isaac and I am in my first year in the Counseling Psychology PhD program here at the University of Kansas.
 I received a bachelor’s in psychology at CSUCI and an M.S. degree in Clinical Psychology with a specialization in Dialectical Behavioral Analysis from California Lutheran University.
 My research background focuses on depression, men’s conformity to masculine norms, and help-seeking barriers/ behaviors.
 I am research orientated in the field, which means I don’t have counseling experience…yet.
 While I enjoy research, I do have a life outside of psychology.
 I am a California native who enjoys watching sports, eating copious amounts of food, and spending time with my miniature dachshund-Augustine. ”

-- Amanda Lappin, PhD- University of Kansas Medical Center (Postdoctoral Fellow)
+- Amanda Lappin, PhD- Kansas City University Counseling Services

 - Emily Tyler, MS- Springfield College